Northern Edition

 Leinster hooker Lee Barron (in blue, right) showed up well in the absence of Dan Sheehan and Ronan Kelleher (Photo Shauna Clinton/Sportsfile via Getty Images)

-The bigger picture currently, as Ireland prepare to turn the corner into a four-Test November programme kicking off with New Zealand on 8 November, presents a healthy vista: the four provinces are in the top eight of the URC, with Leinster in their usual spot at the top, and below that quartet is a group of young players all milling around looking for the next opening to the top tier.
+The bigger picture currently, as Ireland prepare to turn the corner into a four-Test November programme kicking off with New Zealand on 8 November, presents a healthy vista: the four provinces are in the top eight of the URC, with Leinster in their usual pole position.
+Below those frontliners is a group of young players, all milling around looking for the next opening to the top tier.

 One of them – hooker Gus McCarthy – is benefitting from the space that appears when two lads higher up the line are on the treatment table.
-With Dan Sheehan and Ronan Kelleher both unavailable, the Croke Park game saw Leinster start Lee Barron (aged 23) with McCarthy (21) coming on in the second half.
+With Dan Sheehan and Ronan Kelleher both unavailable the Croke Park game saw Leinster start Lee Barron (23) with McCarthy (21) coming on in the second half.
 For an Academy player to be getting this exposure so soon could have been traumatic, but McCarthy is making every second count.
-He looks like he has growth potential.
+He has real growth potential.

 Given the interest in the game here now… the expectation is for more than a drip feed of top-quality players.
 That’s what pays the rental on bog days in Croke Park.

-You’d imagine Rob Herring will have regained fitness in good time for November, and with Dave Heffernan rejuvenated in Connacht, that pair will be in pole position to fill the huge hole left by Sheehan and Kelleher.
-But it would be worth asking your local bookmaker for a price on maybe Lee Barron getting capped against Fiji.
+You’d imagine Rob Herring will have regained fitness in time for November, and with Dave Heffernan rejuvenated in Connacht that pair will be hoping to fill the huge hole left by Sheehan and Kelleher.
+But it would be worth asking your local bookmaker for a price on a new cap being plonked on the head of a bolter next month.
+Lee Barron has bone bruising to sort out before he can get his hand up for Leinster selection again so you wouldn’t rule McCarthy out of the frame.
+His performance for Leinster against Connacht this weekend will be interesting.

-Rather there is a decent line-up of solid citizens.
-Given the interest in the game here now, and the return to the top of the world rankings thanks to South Africa’s defeat by Argentina last month, the expectation is for more than a drip feed of top-quality players.
+Rather there is a decent line up of solid citizens.
+That’s fine for sustaining a model that relies on a competitive pro game but given the interest in the sport here now, and the return to the top of the world rankings thanks to South Africa’s defeat by Argentina last month, the expectation is for more than a drip feed of top quality players.
 That’s what pays the rental on big days in Croke Park.

 Comments